Jaymon/Mingo/README.txt

  echo $u->getUsername(),'<br />',$u->getPassword(),'<br />';
 }//foreach

-this is just a basic example, but it shows you the initial power of mingo. each class extended from mingo_map has many built in functions to make doing things easy, you see the set* and get* functions, but you also have has* functions to make sure a field exists and is none empty (eg, $user->hasPassword() to see if the password field exists and is non-empty).
+this is just a basic example, but it shows you the initial power of mingo. each class extended from mingo_orm has many built in functions to make doing things easy, you just saw the set* and get* functions, but you also have has* functions to make sure a field exists and is non-empty (eg, $user->hasPassword() to see if the password field exists and is non-empty).
 The exists* to just see if a field exists (it could be empty).
 The kill* functions to remove a field.
-The bump* functions to increment the field by count (eg, $user->bumpViews($count) where $count=1).
+The bump* functions to increment the field by count (eg, $user->bumpView($count) where $count=1).
 And is* functions to see if a field contains a value (eg, $user->isUsername('tester')).

 On top of that, the load() function takes a mingo_criteria instance to make loading from the db painless.
 For example, to load all users with certain usernames, you could: